anirudh10/minimal-bootstrap-hugo-theme/exampleSite/content/about.md

 I want to create something of long-lasting value.

-Thanks for reading.
-You can find me on Twitter - anirudhonezero.
+Thanks for reading along.
+You can find me [@anirudhonezero](https://twitter.com/AnirudhOneZero).

 Anirudh